Plutonium: Isotopes and nucleosynthesis

-In this process, a deuteron hitting uranium-238 produces two neutrons and neptunium-238, which spontaneously decays by emitting negative beta particles to form plutonium-238.
+where a deuteron hitting uranium-238 produces two neutrons and neptunium-238, which decays by emitting negative beta particles to form plutonium-238.
 Plutonium-238 can also be produced by neutron irradiation of neptunium-237.

 Decay heat and fission properties

 Plutonium isotopes undergo radioactive decay, which produces decay heat.
 Different isotopes produce different amounts of heat per mass.
 The decay heat is usually listed as watt/kilogram, or milliwatt/gram.
 In larger pieces of plutonium (e.g. a weapon pit) and inadequate heat removal the resulting self-heating may be significant.

 Compounds and chemistry

 At room temperature, pure plutonium is silvery in color but gains a tarnish when oxidized.
 The element displays four common ionic oxidation states in aqueous solution and one rare one: